BTHPOS/BTH/doc/build-osx.md

 Build Bithereum
 ------------------------

-1. Clone the Bithereum source code and cd into `BTHPOS`
+1. Clone the Bithereum source code and cd into `BTH`

         git clone https://github.com/BTHPOS/BTH
-        cd BTHPOS
+        cd BTH

-2. Build BTHPOS:
+2. Build BTH:

     Configure and build the headless bitcoin binaries as well as the GUI (if Qt is found).